Neferitatjenen

-Neferitatjenen was the wife of Amenemhat I, the king of the 12th Dynasty in ancient Egypt, and the mother of Senusret I. The documentation of her relationships is preserved on a statuette depicting her son.
+Neferitatjenen was a queen and "King's Mother" during the early 12th Dynasty in the Middle Kingdom of Egypt.
+She was the wife of Amenemhat I, founder of the 12th Dynasty, and the mother of Senusret I. The documentation of her relationships is preserved on a statuette depicting her son.

-She held the title "King's Mother" (mwt-niswt).
+Life

-While specific dates of her birth, marriage, and death are not available, she lived during the 20th century BCE.
+While specific dates of her birth, marriage, and death are not available, she lived during the 20th century BC.